Best Practices for Recording Your Remote Pitch Deck

 Sadly, my enthusiasm didn’t last long.
 These otherwise dynamic presentations came across sloppily online for two reasons:

-The founders relied on the same exact pitch decks they used when in-person fundraising was still a thing.
+The founders relied on the same exact slide decks they used when in-person fundraising was still a thing.

 The software they used to record their pitches was too clunky and limited to accommodate the different elements required to do them justice.